-Brothers Redevelopment is recruiting landlords in 29 counties to rent to residents in transition — those recovering from health problems and leaving rehabilitation.
-These tenants and Brothers have the backing of one of the state’s strongest safety-net programs, Colorado Choice Transitions, which assists select members of Health First Colorado (Colorado’s Medicaid program).
+Brothers Redevelopment is recruiting landlords across the State of Colorado to rent to residents in transition — those recovering from health problems and leaving rehabilitation.
+These tenants and Brothers have the backing of one of the state’s strongest safety-net programs, Colorado Transitions Program, which assists select members of Health First Colorado (Colorado’s Medicaid program).

 When the whole community comes together for this kind of effort — landlords, state leaders, families, friends, advocates, counselors, medical and other service providers — deserving Colorado residents can secure the kind of housing that makes lives better and communities stronger.